 Fresh Herb Salt is so easy to make.
-The perfect way to preserve all those wonderful garden/market herbs.
+The perfect way to preserve all those wonderful garden and market herbs.

 After some research on the web, I found out that this has been done for years.
 This is a way to preserve fresh herbs.
 It seems to be very popular in Quebec and eastern Canada.
 Also known as Herbes Salées, it is made around the world, and there are slight variations as to how this is done.

 There is no right or wrong method of doing this.
 It all boils down to personal preference.
-After all this research, I decided on a variation of the recipe I found on The Prairie Homestead.
+Since I am a spice collector, trying to make herb salt seemed like a great idea.

 You can create your own signature blend using any herb combination you wish.
 That is the neat thing, each time you make it, the flavours can be different.